-The negative correlation of late-winter sea ice export out of the Laptev Sea and the following summer sea ice concentration are confirmed by our simulation.
+The negative correlation of late winter sea ice export out of the Laptev Sea and the following summer sea ice concentration is confirmed by our simulation.
 The correlation coefficient between winter export and summer ice cover of the remote sensing products is -0.65, while the correlation of simulated variables is even higher (r = -0.77).
-This indicates that the winter processes preconditioning summer sea ice cover are well captured by the model.
-Figure 5 a shows the simulated seasonal cycle of sea ice volume fluxes through the Laptev Sea boundaries (Fig. 1) and sea ice growth rates, concentration and volume between 1992 and 2014 in the Laptev Sea.
-Years of above- and below-average ice export are shown in red and blue, respectively.
-It is apparent that years of high late-winter ice export result in lower summer ice extent and vice versa.
+This indicates that the winter processes preconditioning summer sea ice cover are well captured by our the model.
+Fig. 5 a shows the simulated seasonal cycle of sea ice volume fluxes through the Laptev Sea boundaries (Fig. 1) and sea ice growth rates, concentration and volume between 1992 and 2014 in the Laptev Seass obtained by the model.
+Years of above and bellow average ice export are shown in red, while years of below average export are indicated in blue and blue, respectively.
+It is apparent that years of high late winter ice export result in lower summer ice extent and vice versa.
 The export also impacts sea ice thickness, and consequently sea ice volume of the Laptev Sea.
 In the model, sea ice thickness is 30 % lower during years of high export which in turns leads to a reduced sea ice volume and the other way around.